lucassm/lucassm.github.io/_pages/about.md

 ## About me

-Hello, my name is Lucas Melo and I am Assistant Professor at the [Department of Electrical Engineering](http://www.dee.ufc.br) of [Federal University of Ceara (UFC)](http://www.ufc.br).
+I am Assistant Professor at the [Department of Electrical Engineering](http://www.dee.ufc.br) of [Federal University of Ceara (UFC)](http://www.ufc.br).

 I am a colaborator of [UFC Smart Grid Group - GREI](https://grei-ufc.github.io/).
 My research interests are:
 - Modeling and Simulation of Distributed Energetic Resourses (DER) Integration and Coordination in Electric Power Systems.
 - Application of Optimization Techniques, Multiagent Systems and Co-simulation in Protection, Automation and Control of Electric Power Systems;
 - Transactive Energy Systems.

+## News

+- 07/2023: Our paper intitled [Co-simulation platform for the assessment of transactive energy systems](https://doi.org/10.1016/j.epsr.2023.109693) has been accepted in Electric Power Systems Research Journal.
+Congratulations to all researchers involved!
+- 07/2023:

 ## Teaching